PeterWrighten/Algorithms/MyAlgorithms/README.md

   > Update: You could perfectly trick this problem by using ```moveRedLeft(Node)``` and ```moveRedRight(Node)``` API.

+**Deletion**

+The discussion about how to delete in RedBlack BST is [here](https://peterwrighten.github.io/2021/12/27/RedBlack-BST-New-Type-Art/).

 ## AVL Tree [Rough Balance]

 - Evaluate Tree's Balance.